Performance¶

 | Green | 16.6ms | 60 fps |

-A dashed line shows the rolling average frame time.
+A dashed line shows the average of the visible time window.

 Controls¶